As of August 2024

 Leadership Structure

 The Board is responsible for establishing and maintaining the most effective leadership structure for the Company.
-At the present time, the Board has determined that the roles of Board Chair and the CEO should be separate.
+At present, the Board has determined that the roles of Board Chair and the CEO should be separate.

 The CEO is responsible for managing the business and affairs of the Company, subject to the oversight of the Board.
 The CEO’s duties include leading the Company’s management team, representing the Company externally, consulting with the Board Chair about developments in the Company, keeping the Board reasonably informed and communicating with all directors about key issues outside of Board meetings when reasonably required.